ArchiveBox/abx-spec-behaviors/README.md

 #### Use Cases

 No one wants to maintain all the user scripts needed effectively crawl millions of different websites alone.
-Here are some examples of things that could be implemented as behaviors and shared between these communities:
+Here are some examples of things that could be implemented as `Behavior`s and shared between tools:

 - `scroll down to load infiniscroll content`
 - `expand/unroll reddit/twitter comment threads automatically`